 CHECK THE CONTROL BOX

 If you suspect there is a problem with the control box, take a look inside.
 Look for small cylindrical components, called start capacitors.
 If you see searing or ooze around the connectors, the capacitors need to be replaced.
 This is usually an inexpensive fix.
 There could also be malfunctions with other components within the control box, which can be measured with an ohmmeter.
 If components are all reading normal, you can move on to another cause.

 CHECK THE POWER GOING TO THE WELL

 Checking the wiring under your well cap is one way to determine how far along in the wiring the electrical problem goes.
 Go to your home’s wellhead and remove the cap.
 You will see three wires spliced with twist-on connectors.
 These can be removed and the bare wires can serve as test points.
 If voltage is present, it means that electricity is flowing from your home to that point.
 That indicates a problem within the well, at which point you should call a professional.
 If there is no voltage present, there is an electrical problem between your home and the well.
 Again, calling a well water professional can help you identify the problem from this point.

 Skillings & Sons are well water experts that respond to no-water emergencies and flooded basements 365 days a year.
-Call us if you suspect you have a problem with your well pump and if you would like to learn more about our company, click the button below to read the article US Builders Review wrote on us.
+Call us if you suspect you have a problem with your well pump.